Fred78290/kubernetes-desktop-autoscaler/README.md

 ## CRD controller

-This new release include a CRD controller allowing to create kubernetes node without use of govc or code.
+This new release include a CRD controller allowing to create kubernetes node without use of code.
 Just by apply a configuration file, you have the ability to create nodes on the fly.

 As exemple you can take a look on [artifacts/examples/example.yaml](artifacts/examples/example.yaml) on execute the following command to create a new node